EternityForest/THUNDERWARS/README.md

 ### GENERAL LOG

-Use a bookmark to quickly jump to the specific day
+Use a bookmark to quickly jump to the specific day.
+Those who mostly use digital media can use this for short bullet point upgrades, and keep a separate digital DIARY for longer discussion.

 ### OPERATIONS